 Watch Recordings of the Keynote address at our recent AAUW-OML STEM Conference Session held on March 20, 2021

 Francesca HinKamp, B.A.
 Sociology, M.S.
 Human Genetics shares her circuitous path from social service/advocacy to becoming a Pediatric Genetic Counselor at UCLA Institute for Precision Health.

 Webinar #7 Sunday April 11, 2021 4 PM PST

 Ali Guarneros Luna, B.S., M.S.
 Aerospace Engineering, will describe her journey and award winning career as a Senior NASA Aerospace Engineer.

 Ali Guarneros Luna read about the space shuttle missions as a child in Mexico, and decided she wanted to study aerospace engineering.
 Ali will share her immigration and education story about how her dream came true.
 There were lots of challenges along the way, but she overcame the difficulties and now works as a Project Manager at NASA Ames Research Center.
 Ali will describe the many projects she works on at NASA, how they are used in everyday life, and the benefits to society.
-Hear about her day to day work activities, for which she has received many awards.
+Hear about her day to day work activities, for which she has received many award

 Webinar #6 Sunday, February 21, 2021 11:00 A.M.
 PST

 “Climate Change: Learn How to Make a Difference” with Annie Welden, PhD candidate at the School of Geography and the Environment, University of Oxford